47ng/fastify-micro/README.md

 ### Loading other plugins

-The server returned by `createServer` is a fastify instance, you can register any fastify-compatible plugin onto it, and use the full Fastify
+The server returned by `createServer` is a Fastify instance, you can register any Fastify-compatible plugin onto it, and use the full Fastify
 API:

 ```ts